erooster-mail/erooster/README.md

 As I made a reddit post some comparisons were made in the commands.
 You can check them out at https://www.reddit.com/r/rust/comments/uyxxrg/comment/ia7qwcg/?utm_source=share&utm_medium=web2x&context=3

+## Support

+Due to personal constraints I currently do not prove enterprise support for this.
+Please open issues instead.
+I will try to reply as soon as I can but I cannot gurantee a specific time frame.

+##  Contact

+To contact the erooster team you can find us at https://matrix.to/#/#erooster:midnightthoughts.space or if an email is absolutely needed please write to [support@nordgedanken.dev](mailto:support@nordgedanken.dev).
+As written in the Support section there is no enterprise support at this time.
+So please don't ask for it.
+It will just fill up the mailbox. :)